 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

 The Mountain View Los Altos High School District (MVLA) is a comprehensive public high school district (9-12) located in the heart of Silicon Valley, serving a diverse student body from both professional and working-class families.
 MVLA consists of two high schools, including Los Altos High School (LAHS) and Mountain View High School (MVHS), Alta Vista High School (AVHS), the continuation high school, and a number of alternative programs, including Freestyle Academy, Adult Transition Program, Middle College and College Now.
 Our attendance area includes highly affluent sections of Los Altos, Los Altos Hills, and Mountain View as well as low-income housing sections of Mountain View.
 Newsweek ranked LAHS and MVHS among the top 10% of high schools nationwide.
-The enrollment of 4,393 students in the district includes 35.7% Caucasian, 25.7% Latino, 33.4% Asian, and 5.2% other or multi-racial.
-Student groups in MVLA include Foster Youth 0.22%, Homeless 1.6%, English Learners 7.1%, and Students with Disabilities 10.3% (Oct 2023, CBEDS Day).
+The enrollment of 4,432 students in the district includes 34.9% Caucasian, 25.5% Latino, 34.3% Asian, and 5.2% other or multi-racial.
+Student groups in MVLA include Foster Youth 0.27%, Homeless 1.3%, English Learners 7.5%, and Students with Disabilities 8.7% (Oct 2024, CBEDS Day).
 The two comprehensive high schools, LAHS and MVHS, went through the Western Association of Schools and Colleges (WASC) mid-year review in the 2021-22 school year.
 Both schools received feedback from the visiting team that the schools were in an excellent position to continue to engage in a self-reflective process that will result in higher achievement for more students over the next three years.
 Both LAHS and MVHS are completing their 6-year review during the 2024-25 school year.
 A WASC accreditation team will visit both schools to determine their re-accreditation status.
 AVHS went through the 6-year review in May 2022.
 AVHS was also recently named a "Model Continuation School" by the California Department of Education for the fourteenth year in a row.
+No schools in the MVLA District receive Equity Multiplier funding.